ossf/gemara/docs/adr/0003-go-sdk-layer-2.md

 ## Action

 Take the best elements from each project's CI tooling and bring them together into a single SDK.
 Support those two projects as they migrate their existing tooling to the new SDK.
 This will be a Go module with a package dedicated to Layer 2 documents.
-It should be exstensible in a way that allows additional packages for other documents in the future.
+It should be extensible in a way that allows additional packages for other documents in the future.

 ## Consequences